bardock/mailzor/README.md

 ## Testing

+In the repository open \ExperienceTesting\Mvc4TestApp\Mvc4TestApp.sln - it makes use of the nuget package.

+Have [smpt4dev](http://smtp4dev.codeplex.com/) running or configure it to a real mail server and see it deliver a test message.

  - Functions with:
    - Razor 1.0 in ASP.NET MVC 3
    - Razor 2.0 in ASP.NET MVC 4

+## Building from source

+Run build.bat which calls out to a [psake](http://en.wikipedia.org/wiki/Psake) script `mailzor-build.ps1`.
+The dependant Razor assembly will be ilmerged as part of the build.

 # Usage